BitHighlander/test-dapp-cursor/README.md

 ## Getting Started

 1. Review this README to understand the workflow
-2. Check feature-specific logs in the `llm/logs/` directory
+2. Check feature-specific logs in the `llm/logs/` directory (local only)
 3. Follow the established patterns when making new requests
 4. Use the Git workflow for all code changes
 5. Use the append_log.sh script for efficient log management